 The Current Population Survey only asks those between the ages of 16 and 24 directly about their school enrollment.
 As a result, it is only possible to determine the portion of this increase that comes from higher school enrollment for youth.

 Table 6 shows how school enrollment has changed, since the recession began, for 16-to-18-year-olds and for 19-to-24-year-olds.
 Both high school and college enrollment have increased by two to three percentage points.
-Overall, there are 340,000 more young people enrolled in high school, and 850,000 more young people enrolled in two-year and four-year colleges than if enrollment rates had not increased—1.2 million more students in total.
-The number of youth in school and not participating in the labor force has increased by 1.6 million.
-Thus, among younger workers, three-quarters of the net school-related decrease in labor force participation stems from increased school enrollment.
-The remaining one-quarter comes from young people who are unable to find part-time jobs while in school.
+Overall, there are 430,000 more young people enrolled in high school, and 1,010,000 more young people enrolled in two-year and four-year colleges than if enrollment rates had not increased—1.44 million more students in total.
+The number of youth in school and not participating in the labor force has increased by 1.75 million.
+Thus, among younger workers, four-fifths of the net school-related decrease in labor force participation stems from increased school enrollment.
+The remaining one-fifth comes from young people who are unable to find part-time jobs while in school.

 Unlike workers who collect disability insurance, students are very likely to return to the labor force when they complete their studies.
 When they do, they will probably have greater earning potential.
 The recession has increased the number of people who do not participate in the labor force and who are in school.
 However, as long as these students are gaining valuable skills from their studies, this is unlikely to negatively affect the economy in the long term.